 You can see the full food list in What to Eat in Tenom.

 Some decent accommodations are available in Tenom.
 I stayed in Sakot Hotel, which is affordable and can be booked via AirBnB.
 Yit Foh Coffee Park and Fatt Choi Coffee Cabin also offer rooms or chalets to guests.
-For a family trip at a scenic location, Tenom Valley is a nice pick.
+For a family trip at a scenic location, Naluyan Jungle Lodge and Tenom Valley are nice choices.

 Need more travel advice from the locals when you are in Tenom town?
 You can drop by the Tourism Information Centre (Phone: +60 87-733508, +60 11- 51109687) in Tenom Coffee Valley, which is near the train station.
 The Go Tenom website has a lot of useful information too.